-Why do you need Health Insurance?
+Why do you need health insurance?

-In the U.S., the cost of health care is usually shared by the person who receives medical services and by an insurance plan.
-Medical costs are very expensive in the U.S. In fact, it is not uncommon for hospital bills alone to range from \$1,000 to \$100,000.
+Many international visitors come from countries where the government pays for medical care.
+In the U.S., the cost of health care is usually shared by the person who uses the service and by an insurance plan.
+Medical costs are very expensive in the U.S.; it is not uncommon for hospital bills alone to range from \$1,000 to \$100,000.
 If you are injured or ill and do not carry health insurance, you will be responsible for paying the entire bill yourself.
-In addition, medical facilities may refuse treatment of non-emergency cases without a guarantee of payment.
+In addition, medical facilities may refuse treatment to non-emergency cases without a guarantee of payment.
 For these reasons, and your own peace of mind, it is mandatory to have health insurance.
-It allows you to get medical services when you need them and it protects you from unexpected expenses that can cause great worry and even interrupt your academic study.
+It allows you to get medical services when you need them, and it protects you from unexpected expenses that can cause great worry and even interrupt your academic study.